-c.
-Creation of a central EU unit to coordinate all worldwide inspections d.
-Making the detection of fraud and counterfeiting top priority during inspections
+3. Creation of a central EU unit to coordinate all worldwide inspections

 The proper training and management of EU inspectors to deliver the proposed risk-based approach, would benefit from the creation of a central EU management unit - a function that could well be added to the EMEA structure - which could also coordinate all API inspections to be undertaken worldwide to ensure an efficient and effective use of resources.